sanjaysah101/pi-loom/README.md

 - **Harmony Generation**: Creates complementary harmonies based on the main melody
 - **Interactive Visualization**: Visualizes the note frequencies and detected patterns
 - **Customizable Parameters**: Adjust tempo, key, scale, and AI enhancement settings
+- **3D Visualization**: Interactive 3D representation of π on the landing page

+## How It Works

+1. **Digit to Note Conversion**: Each digit of π is mapped to a note in the selected musical scale
+2. **Pattern Detection**: The AI analyzes the sequence to find repeating patterns
+3. **Melody Enhancement**: Based on detected patterns, the AI can enhance the melody
+4. **Harmony Generation**: Optional harmonies can be generated to complement the main melody
+5. **Interactive Playback**: Users can play the composition with various waveforms and tempos

 ## Technical Implementation